About Tags in Cintoo

 • Unique ID:

-• When manually creating a tag, this attribute must be set by the user.
+• When manually creating a tag, the user must set this attribute.

 • When importing a list of tags from a CAD model, this attribute is set automatically.

-• When using the Cintoo AI Engine, a default ID will be set automatically, which the user can edit later.
+• When using Cintoo AI Engine, a default ID will be set automatically, which user can edit later.

 • XYZ geolocation and bounding box:

-• The XYZ geolocation corresponds to the center of the bounding box surrounding the tag.
+• XYZ geolocation corresponds to the center of the bounding box surrounding a tag.

-• X, Y and Z are in meters in the same coordinate system as the scans.
+• X, Y and Z are in project units in the same coordinate system as scans.

 • When importing a list of tags, these attributes usually come from the BIM/CAD model information.

-• When using the Cintoo AI Engine, these attributes are set automatically.
+• When using Cintoo AI Engine, these attributes are set automatically.

 • Class (type of equipment):